Gravitational lensing by a spiral galaxy I: the influence from bar's structure to the flux ratio anomaly: Data preparation

 \subsection{Auriga data projection}

-The Auriga simulations are a suite of high-resolution, cosmological zoom-in simulations of thirty Milky Way-mass galaxies ($M_{200} \approx 1-2 \times 10^{12} \msun$).
+The Auriga simulations~\citep{2017MNRAS.467..179G, 2024MNRAS.532.1814G} are a suite of high-resolution, cosmological zoom-in simulations of thirty Milky Way-mass galaxies ($M_{200} \approx 1-2 \times 10^{12} \msun$).
 These simulations were performed with the moving-mesh code \arepo{}, achieving a baryonic mass resolution of $\sim 5 \times 10^4 \msun$ and a dark matter resolution of $\sim 3 \times 10^5 \msun$.
 The adaptive gravitational softening length reaches a minimum of $\sim 370~\mathrm{pc}$.
 The simulations incorporate a comprehensive galaxy formation model that accounts for star formation, supernova (Type Ia/II) feedback, chemical evolution, active galactic nucleus (AGN) feedback, magnetic fields, radiative cooling, and a uniform UV background.
 This model was calibrated to match key observables, such as the stellar mass-halo mass relation.

 For this study, we use a subset of 21 barred galaxies from the full sample of thirty, following the classification in \cite{2020MNRAS.491.1800B}.
 We use the $z=0$ snapshots and place the lens galaxies at a redshift of $z_l = 0.5$ and the background source at $z_s = 1.0$.
+We also test whether the results depend on the choice of snapshot (i.e., the stage of galaxy evolution), and find that this does not affect our conclusions.
+See Appendix~\ref{sec:ap_evo}.